 It may sound like basic common sense when it comes to being honest and admitting to faults, employees generally are afraid of losing their jobs.
 Management must adopt an environment where respectful and honest communication is highly valued and employees are encouraged to take ownership of their failures as well as their successes.

 The “secret” to increasing employee engagement in the workplace is that there is no secret.
-You can simply ask your employees on what needs improvement or the changes needed to be made in order to make their time at work more productive and fruitful.
+You can simply ask your employees using online survey software on what needs improvement or the changes needed to be made in order to make their time at work more productive and fruitful.
 You might be surprised by how simple the solution may be.